a2677331/CINF-405-Project/README.md

 - I added building name for each building using Photoshop: ![4](https://github.com/a2677331/CINF-405-Project/blob/main/ground.png)
 - I wrote an intro screen for the game: ![5](https://github.com/a2677331/CINF-405-Project/blob/main/intro_screen.png)
 - I added a timer of 300 seconds for each round of the game: ![6](https://github.com/a2677331/CINF-405-Project/blob/main/timer.png)
+- What I did:
+  -  added a money score in the top bar
+  - set a timer for 5 min
+  - label each building with names "stock exchange", "casino"...
+  - player can move using arrow keys
+  - 5 buildings with collision detection, so player cannot move across each building
+  - player animations
+  - game map and builidng images
+- Other team members' responsibilities:
+  - player can "talk" to building, and shows a dialog window (Dylan)
+  - make graphs showing the price trend for stock, crypto, and real estate trading (Dominick)
+  - player can buy/sell stocks, crypto or houses (Nick)
+  - functions for casino, lottery, bank (Aidan)